Cytokinetics Announces Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-SOUTH SAN FRANCISCO, Calif., Feb.
-01, 2022 (GLOBE NEWSWIRE) -- Cytokinetics, Incorporated CYTK today announced that on January 31, 2022 it granted stock options to purchase an aggregate of 200,700 shares of common stock to 15 new employees, whose employment commenced in January 2022, as a material inducement to their employment.
+SOUTH SAN FRANCISCO, Calif., April 01, 2022 (GLOBE NEWSWIRE) -- Cytokinetics, Incorporated CYTK today announced that on March 31, 2022 it granted stock options to purchase an aggregate of 165,600 shares of common stock to eighteen new employees, whose employment commenced in March 2022, as a material inducement to their employment.

 The options were granted as material inducements to employment in accordance with Nasdaq Listing Rule 5635(c)(4).